scrapy/scrapy/docs/topics/commands.rst

 Create a new spider in the current project.

-This is just a convenient shortcut command for creating spiders based on pre-defined templates, but certainly not the only way to create spiders.
+This is just a convenience shortcut command for creating spiders based on pre-defined templates, but certainly not the only way to create spiders.
 You can just create the spider source code files yourself, instead of using this command.